okjuan/vbook/_posts/2024-08-19-my-pattern-language.md

 TVs that can be turned sideways, pulled forward, and pushed back.
 Lamps that can be tweaked into different angles, pointed in different directions, or even carried around the home.
+Little tables that can be displaced and replaced to accommodate brief activities.
+Stools that can be conjured and banished.
 Couch cushions that can be tilted and propped up into convenient positions.
 Coffee tabletops that can be lifted up towards the sofa.
 A computer monitor that can be swiveled in and out of the way.